The American Southwest

 Start of the Trail

-At first, the walk is along the lower slopes of Casa Grande peak, on the north-facing side of Green Gulch, a relatively sheltered valley with pine, juniper and fir trees, After 0.8 miles the path reaches a ridge at the head of the gulch; ahead lies the much larger Juniper Canyon, with the Chihuahuan desert in the east of the park visible far beyond.
+At first, the walk is across the lower slopes of Casa Grande Peak, on the north-facing side of Green Gulch, a relatively sheltered valley with pine, juniper and fir trees.
+The trail is wide and well-used, the surroundings often rather dry and dusty.
+After 0.8 miles the path reaches a ridge at the head of the gulch; ahead lies Juniper Canyon, 1,500 feet deep, with the Chihuahuan Desert plains in the east of the park visible far beyond.
+To the west is a group of peaks and pinnacles, a spur off the main summit of Casa Grande Peak.
 Even a walk just to this point is worthwhile, but most people continue.
-The middle third of the trail alternates between sunny, exposed land with cacti, ocotillo and lechuguilla, and more shaded patches with bushes and trees.
-The uphill gradient is moderate but steady, becoming quite steep as the path approaches the ridge that divides Juniper Canyon with Pine Canyon, the adjacent ravine to the north.
-The last section is much flatter, along the ridge which is mostly bare rock, and becomes gradually narrower, ending at a small summit around which the ground at either side falls away very steeply.

 Lost Mine Trail - Similar Hikes